nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Event Organiser requests to add an Event.
+1. Event Organiser requests to add an event.
-2. Managera adds the new Event with the given name and date to its Event list.
+2. Managera adds the new event with the given name and date to its event list.

     Use case ends.

 **Extensions**

 * 1a.
-Managera detects missing details required for adding an Event.
+Managera detects missing details required for adding an event.

     * 1a1.
 Managera shows an error message citing missing parameters.